rh0se/altschool-second/readme.md

 ```
 http://13.61.21.182/
 ```

-## Browser Warning (HTTP)
+## Browser Warning (HTTPS)

 Since this project is deployed using only a public IP address and not a domain name, HTTPS is not enabled.

-Modern browsers show a "Not Secure" warning when visiting HTTP sites.
+Modern browsers show a "Not Secure" warning when visiting HTTPS sites.
 This is expected behavior because:

 - No SSL certificate was issued
-- The site uses plain HTTP
 - There is no domain for validation

 ### This warning can be safely ignored for demo purposes